NethermindEth/Forta-Agents/Umee-Bots/Stale-Price/README.md

 ## Alerts

 - UMEE-3
-  - Fired price stop has been updated for any asset.
+  - Fired when the price of any asset stop been updated in a particular period of time.
+       - Triggered when `AssetSourceUpdated` event emitted
+       - Check time interval after each block.
   - Severity is always set to "Medium."
   - Type is always set to "Suspicious."
   - Metadata contains: